daniel-widrick/SubmissionStatementBot/README.md

 4. Change `ENTER_YOUR_SUBREDDIT_NAME` to your sub’s name.

-5. Set the `REMOVAL_REPLY` text to whatever you’d like the bot to comment after removing a post
+5. Set the two `REMOVAL_REPLY` texts to whatever you’d like the bot to comment after removing a post

-6. Change the line `if post_time <= dt(2099, 5, 27, 0, 0)`.
-The section `‘2099, 5, 27,’` is a date (year, month, day).
-The bot will not scan posts submitted earlier than this date.
-Setting this is important, since you don’t want it retroactively removing all the posts on your subreddit since the beginning of time.

-7. Save the file.
+6. Save the file.

-8. Open **config.py** and fill in these fields with your info.
+7. Open **config.py** and fill in these fields with your info.
 Make sure not to remove the apostrophes surrounding them.
 ```
 username = 'BotRedditUsername'
 password = 'BotRedditPassword'
 client_id = 'RedditAppClientID'
 client_secret = 'RedditAppSecret'
 ```
-9. Save the file.
+8. Save the file.

 # Upload the Bot